tculler91/datadivebar.com/Survival/bobby.md

 # WHEN IT ALL GOES SIDEWAYS
 # A Regular Dipshit's Guide to Not Dyin'
-## By Billy "Lugnuts" Duggan, Survival Contributor, DataDiveBar.com
+## By Billy "Pinkeye" Duggan, Survival Contributor, DataDiveBar.com

 *"Because the government sure as shit ain't comin' to save your sorry ass, and neither is the mayor, and neither is your mama"*